 Anxiety and panic are two common health issues that can cause an “attack” that makes life very difficult for an affected individual.
 Therefore, it is essential to understand the triggers of an anxiety attack and how they affect a person’s health.
 Just as importantly, it is crucial to know how an anxiety attack may worsen addiction.
-Read on to learn more about the common triggers of an anxiety attack and how anxiety affects addiction.
+Read on to learn more about the common triggers of an anxiety attack and how anxiety treatment can help you overcome addiction.

 Common Triggers of an Anxiety Attack